 This seminar paper written in the DMin program compares the concept of the Promised Land with the search by Seekers Church for a new home.
 That search began in 1995 and ended in June 2004 when we moved from our place at the headquarters of Church of the Saviour to our present location.

 Reflections on belonging to Seekers Church by a long-time participant and co-founder of the Seekers Growing Edge Fund.

-In the In the "LIFE TOGETHER/Core Documents" section of this web site we have collected documents that have been affirmed by the Stewards of Seekers Church as "official" descriptions of our life together.
+In the Core Documents section of this website we have collected documents that have been affirmed by the Stewards of Seekers Church as “official” descriptions of our life together.
 Most of those are careful to say that they are efforts to describe how we understand ourselves rather than to prescribe how we ought to be.
-In addition, since we welcome a different preacher each time we worship many sermons reflect different views of our life together.
-(Many of these sermons are collected in the "WORSHIP/Sermons" section.)
+In addition, since we welcome a different preacher each time we worship, many sermons reflect different views of our life together.
+(Many of these sermons are collected in the Sermons section.)